apache/flink-web/contribute-documentation.md

 ... please make sure there exists a [Jira](https://issues.apache.org/jira/browse/FLINK) issue that corresponds to your contribution.
 We require all documentation changes to refer to a Jira issue, except for trivial fixes such as typos.

+## Multi-Language

+To draft Chinese version document or translate existing one, just add or copy that doc and name with `.zh.md` as sufffix.
+It will generate under `/zh` folder with same name as `html` file.
+To add other language, please update `_config.yml` and follow the same pattern as Chinese version.

+In addition, [Flink translation specification](https://docs.google.com/document/d/1zhGyPU4bVJ7mCIdUTsQr9lHLn4vltejhngG_SOV6g1w/edit#heading=h.by2zo7lwgzr5) can be used to  write and modify Chinese documents.

 ## Update or extend the documentation

 The Flink documentation is written in [Markdown](http://daringfireball.net/projects/markdown/).
 Markdown is a lightweight markup language which can be translated to HTML.